 Pickles by the Bushel

 ready in: over 5 hrs

 serves/makes: 40 qts.

-1 gallon Heinz Distilled 5% acidity Vinegar
+1 gallon distilled 5% acidity vinegar

 3 gallons water

 2 cups canning & pickling salt

-Dried hot red peppers (OUCH!
-Optional)
+dried hot red peppers (optional)

 160 cloves fresh crushed and peeled garlic

-1 grape leaf for each quart
+20 grape leaves (one half for each quart jar)

 1/4 teaspoon powdered alum per quart

 Leave about an inch at the top of the jar, put the other half of the grape leaf (omit if using powdered alum) and 1 or 2 more cloves of crushed and peeled garlic (make sure you stuff it in so it doesn't come to the top and break the seal).
 At this point you can also add the stalks of dill to further pack your jar.

 Mix vinegar, water, and salt to make a brine and bring the brine to a boil.
 In a smaller sauce pan boil your lids in water (the rubber on the lids will swell and help to insure a good seal).
 Pour the brine into the packed pickle quarts and wipe the rim of the jar.
 Pull the lids out of the boiling water with a fork, place on top and secure the lid with the ring.

-The original of this recipe is said to have won the Adams County fair in Colorado 1999.
+NOTE: The original of this recipe is said to have won the Adams County fair in Colorado 1999.